 This feature is currently in beta testing and pre-requires the Complete Plan or above.
 Admins may apply for the beta.

-Use a Collection to offer an ordered bundle of courses and take your multi-course program from choose-your-own adventure....
+Use a Collection to take your multi-course program from choose-your-own adventure....

 to one-step clarity.

 List multiple courses on one learning path and give instant access to all courses with a single enrollment.
-Keep everyone in a group together as they work through the program.
+Keep everyone in a particular Cohort together as they work through the program.

 How to create a Collection